rcazzara/seldovia/_people/Brun_Mervin_Harold.md

 In 1941, he left Chignik for
 Anchorage where he worked on the railroad during the World War II era.

 He was married to **Florence Nyman**, **Linda Thomason** and **Honeybee Wallin** and fathered five children.

 Throughout his life, he worked in many fishing canneries in Port Lions, Ouzinkie, Old Harbor, Woody Island, Kodiak and Seldovia.
 In several of the canneries, he worked his way up to being superintendent.
 He also worked as a store manager in Seldovia and Seward.

+He died February 2, 1993 and is buried in the Seldovia City Cemetery, Plo #566.